Mycenastrum: Description

+The gleba is white when young and has a cheesy appearance and consistency.
+As the puffball matures, it undergoes a lytic process involving water loss.
+Subsequently, the gleba becomes olivaceous, olive-brown, and finally, dark olive when dry, and then develops a characteristic pungent smell.

 The fruit body usually grows to a diameter of 6–15 cm, although extremes of 3 cm and 27 cm have been reported.
 Its shape ranges from roughly spherical, to obovate (egg-shaped) or pyriform (pear-shaped), sometimes plicate (crumpled, wrinkled) around a somewhat fibrous, persistent tuft of mycelium.
 The puffball is initially covered by a thick, felted, whitish layer (the exoperidium).
 This is continuous at first but eventually cracks and peels away in thin flakes, exposing a leathery to corky, nearly smooth, light brown to dark pinkish-brown surface.
-This tough layer of tissue (the endoperidium) measures about 2 mm thick, encloses the gleba.
+This tough layer of tissue (the endoperidium) measures about 2 mm thick and encloses the gleba.
 In maturity, the endoperidium opens by irregular splits that eventually extend towards the base in a star-shaped manner.
 These torn segments of endoperidium sometimes turn inside out, sometimes drying rigid, exposing a felt-like internal surface.
-The gleba is white when young and has a cheesy appearance and consistency.
-As the puffball matures, it undergoes a lytic process involving water loss.
-Subsequently, the gleba becomes olivaceous, olive-brown, and finally, dark olive when dry, and then develops a characteristic pungent smell.

 Fruit bodies that grow underground have a conspicuously different morphology–a smooth, chocolate-brown coloured surface that lacks the patches characteristic of above-ground fruit bodies, and their capillitia are bifurcate with stumpy spines.
-The fungus is edible when the gleba is white.
-Its odor and taste have been described as pungent or earthy and its taste astringent.
+The odor and taste of the species have been described as pungent or earthy and its taste astringent.

-Its spores are spherical, measuring 8–13 µm, and have a surface of irregular, coarse warts.
-The capillitium refers to late-maturing, thick-walled cells in the gleba.
-The main axes of these branched cells are 20–30 µm thick, and they are covered with numerous spines.
+Its spores are spherical, measuring 8–13 μm, and have a surface of irregular, coarse warts.
+The capillitia comprise late-maturing, thick-walled cells in the gleba.
+The main axes of these branched cells are 20–30 μm thick, and they are covered with numerous spines.

 Mycenastrum corium subsp. ferrugineum has a deep rusty red to reddish orange gleba, clearly distinguishing it from the glebal coloring of the main subspecies.
 M. corium var. diabolicum has an extremely spiny capillitium.